-"Students shall have protection through orderly procedures against prejudices or capricious academic evaluation.
-A student who believes that he or she has not been held to realistic academic standards, just evaluation procedures, or appropriate grading, may appeal the final grade given in the course by using the student grade appeal process described in the Academic Catalog...The Faculty Assembly Grade Appeals Committee may instruct that the course grade be upheld, raised, or lowered to a more proper evaluation."
+Students shall have protection through orderly procedures against prejudices or capricious academic evaluation.
+A student who believes that he or she has not been held to realistic academic standards, just evaluation procedures, or appropriate grading, may appeal the final grade given in the course by using the student grade appeal process described in the Academic Catalog.
+Appeals may not be made for advanced placement examinations or course bypass examinations.
+Appeals are limited to the final course grade, which may be upheld, raised, or lowered at any stage of the appeal process.
+Any recommendation to lower a course grade must be submitted through the vice president of academic affairs to the Faculty Assembly Grade Appeals.